vyassuyog1/django-oidc/README.rst

 Then to use it in a project, add this to your settings.py:

-* add `'djangooidc.middleware.OpenIdMiddleware'` to MIDDLEWARE_CLASSES
-* add `'djangooidc.backends.OpenIdUserBackend'` to AUTHENTICATION_BACKENDS
+* add `'djangooidc.backends.OpenIdConnectBackend'` to AUTHENTICATION_BACKENDS
   (note: the default `'django.contrib.auth.backends.ModelBackend'` must be present **before** the oidc backend)
 * set LOGIN_URL = 'openid'
 * add the specific OIDC parameters (change the absolute URLs to yours)::